 4. Check and Refill Electrolyte Levels

 The step applies to flooded lead-acid batteries.
 Open the caps of the battery and look inside.
 The liquid level should cover the lead plates completely.
-If it’s low, you’ll need to add distilled water — never tap water.
-Be careful not to overfill it; the water should just cover the plates.
+If it’s low, you must add distilled water — never tap water.
+Be careful not to overfill it; the water should cover the plates.

 5. Charge the Battery